-THE QUESTION SECTION.-There has been a controversy between the Charleston Journal of Columbia Register, Greenville News and Union Times, as to whom the credit of originating the straightout movement in this State belongs.
-Lach journal claims it, but the Charleston News and Courier, constituting itself a.
-Returning Board, threw them all out and counted in the Anderson Intelligencer and the Edgefield .
-Advertiseer.
-We intended to ask for a regardass, feeling assured that when Pickens was heard from the Scutinet would come in ahead of the Journal of Commerce, Register and Greenville News, on the grounds of seniority, as the Scuthat was established before either of them, and did absolutely refuse to endorse the candidacy of either Tomlinson and Green and contended all the while for a straight-out ticket.
+THE QUESTION SETTLED.-There has been a controversy between the Charleston Journal of Commerce, Columbia Register, Greenville News and Union Times, as to whom the credit of originating the straightout movement in this State belongs.
+Each journal claims it, but the Charleston News and Courier, constituting itself a.
+Returning Board, threw them all out and counted in the Anderson Intelligencer and the Edgefield Advertiseer.
+We intended to ask for a recanvass, feeling assured that when Pickens was heard from the Sentinel would come in ahead of the Journal of Commerce, Register and Greenville News, on the grounds of seniority, as the Sen-tinel was established before either of them, and did absolutely refuse to endorse the candidacy of either Tomlinson and Green and contended all the while for a straight-out tight.
 As to the Inteligencer, Times and Advertiser, we did not know how to get over them unless we alleged fraud and intimidation.
-But the Winnboro New a and Heraid has settled the question and relieved us of, perhaps, a long and exciting contest.- The News and Herald says that to Edward F. Stokes, of Greenville, and Willis Goode, Colored. of Fairfield, O'Connor Demograts, belong the We throw up the sponge and retire from the field chagrined and demoralized .- Pickens
+But the Winnboro News and Herald has settled the question and relieved us of, perhaps, a long and exciting contest.- The News and Herald says that to Edward F. Stokes, of Greenville, and Willis Goode, Colored. of Fairfield, O'Connor Demograts, belong the honor.
+We throw up the sponge and retire from the field chagrined and demoralized.-Pickers Sentinel.